Terrastories/offline-field-kit/map/README.md

 docker compose run -e DEFAULT_MAP_PACKAGE=your-package-name -v $(pwd)/map:/api/public/map:ro --service-ports web
 ```

-while substituting `your-package-name` with the name of the folder in /map.
+...while substituting `your-package-name` with the name of the folder in /map.

-This command is similar to "up", however, it requires additional configuration:
+This command is similar to "docker compose up", however, it requires additional configuration:

--e creates the Environment Variable DEFAULT_MAP_PACKAGE and sets your package name
+* `-e` creates the Environment Variable DEFAULT_MAP_PACKAGE and sets your package name.
--v binds the local /map folder into the container as a read only volume
+* `-v` binds the local /map folder into the container as a read only volume.
---service-ports ensures that the mapped ports in componse are enabled
+* `--service-ports` ensures that the mapped ports in compose are enabled.